 Using our laminate floor repair kits is simple, as Fix-A-Floor has streamlined our products so even the most novice DIY enthusiasts can use them effectively.
 Follow these laminate floor repair instructions:

-All that’s left to do now is allow the adhesive to cure for at least 24 hours and place weighted object, like a bucket of water, on the area you’ve applied.
-Once cured you can apply a matching wood-filler to the holes drilled to camouflage the repair.
-DIY laminate floor repair has never been so simple!
+- Allow the adhesive to cure for at least 24 hours and place a weighted object, like a bucket of water, on the area you’ve applied.

 Key benefits and features